BappycseDu/Image-Processing-for-OMR/README.md

-I used HaughCircle to detect circles.
+I used HaughCircle to detect the coordinates of circles and respective rectangle.
+I detected the contour and used the coordinates to find my valid marked circle.